Volunteers are a vital part of our Downtown Development and Main Street Program. We would love to have your help!

 Involves getting everyone working toward the same goal and assembling the appropriate human and financial resources to implement a Main Street revitalization program.
 The various committees make up the fundamental organizational structure of the volunteer-driven program.
 Volunteers are coordinated and supported by a city-employed program director.
 This structure not only divides the workload and clearly delineates responsibilities, but also builds consensus and cooperation among the various stakeholders.

-Wes Peters, Chair.
+George Baker III, Chair.
 The Committee Meets: Monthly at City Hall (upstairs conference room), 8:00 a.m.

 Helps promote a positive image of the commercial district and encourages consumers and investors to live, work, shop, play and invest in the Main Street district.
 By marketing a district's unique characteristics to residents, investors, business owners, and visitors, an effective promotional strategy forges a positive image through advertising, retail promotional activity, special events, and marketing campaigns carried out by local volunteers.
 These activities improve consumer and investor confidence in the district and encourage commercial activity and investment in the area.